Jau-Al/UE4GamepadUMG/README.md

 usage :

-in Plugins/
+Open Plugins folder.
+Inside, there is GamepadUMGPlugin folder.
+Copy it into your engine Engine/Plugins/ folder.

-copy the GamepadUMGPlugin folder into your engine Engine/Plugins/ folder
+The base folder here is for UE4.19